 Affiliate Marketing Pros

-People choose affiliate marketing—and choose to master it—for many reasons.
+People start affiliate marketing—and choose to master it—for many reasons.

-Online marketers often start working in this business because of the low cost-of-entry, the variety of offers, and the freedom to work online.
+Online marketers often start working in this business because of the low cost-of-entry, the variety of offers, passive income opportunities, and the freedom to work online.

 You can get started cheap

 You may have heard of affiliate marketing budgets that include dozens of websites, and a team to cover graphics, content, and website design.
 Don’t worry, you don’t need all of that to get your business started.